Skip to main content

-Ming Ding (Chinese: 丁明) is a tenure-track assistant professor in the department of emergency medicine at University of North Carolina at Chapel Hill.
-I am a cardiovascular (CVD) epidemiologist, and my research focuses on prevention and prediction of CVD integrating lifestyle factors, multi-omics data, and methods development.
-I have a strong interest in epidemiological methods.
+Ming Ding (Chinese: 丁明) is an assistant professor in the Emergency Medicine Department at University of North Carolina at Chapel Hill.
+I am a cardiovascular (CVD) epidemiologist, and my research focuses on the prevention and prediction of CVD integrating lifestyle factors, multi-omics data, and methods development.
 My CV can be found here.

 EDUCATION